chris-mackay/linux-server/README.md

 # linux-server
-Steps for setting up a linux server using a samba shared directory
+Steps for setting up a linux server using a samba shared directory and a connected drive

 Raspberry Pi 4 (2gb RAM), Raspberry Pi OS (32-bit)